Alternative cancer treatments: 11 options to consider

 Tai chi.
 Tai chi is a form of exercise that incorporates gentle movements and deep breathing.
 Tai chi can be led by an instructor, or you can learn tai chi on your own following books or videos.
 Practicing tai chi may help relieve stress.

 Tai chi is generally safe.
 The slow movements of tai chi don't require great physical strength, and the exercises can be easily adapted to your own abilities.
-Still, talk to your doctor before beginning tai chi.
+Still, talk to your provider before beginning tai chi.
 Don't do any tai chi moves that cause pain.

 Yoga.
 Yoga combines stretching exercises with deep breathing.
 During a yoga session, you position your body in various poses that require bending, twisting and stretching.
 There are many types of yoga, each with its own variations.